AbdullahFaruk/cuc_jav_webdriver/README.md

 Finally note that the **features** keyword was dropped completely.
 The path specified at the end (without a keyword) tells cucumber-jvm where to find the feature files.

 Be warned, if you get any of this wrong then cucumber-jvm gives you cryptic error messages.
+The usage is explained [here](https://github.com/cucumber/cucumber-jvm/blob/0aecc4d3e4c15fc34b63f848043deba2c230e35f/core/src/main/resources/cucumber/api/cli/USAGE.txt).

 ###More on tags###